Veterans Become Patriots

 Following the Drum

-Over the next 25 years, Gates served competently in Britain’s many wars, gaining experience in the European War of the Austrian Succession, the Micmac War in North America, and the French and Indian War.
-Young Horatio developed and excelled in staff skills, the type of work most young and ambitious British officers would avoid at every opportunity.
+Over the next 25 years, Gates served capably in Britain’s numerous wars, gaining experience in the European War of the Austrian Succession, the Micmac War in North America, and the French and Indian War.
+Young Horatio developed and excelled in staff skills, a type of work most young and ambitious British officers would avoid whenever possible.
 He served under many accomplished governors and field commanders like Edward Cornwallis, John Stanwix, and Robert Monckton.
 The now Major Gates returned to England after the French and Indian War, seconded to the 45th Regiment of Foot.

 Love and War

-As with many young officers who served in the new world, Gates found love during his service.
+Like many young officers who served in the New World, Gates found love during his time in service.
 In June 1749, he was sent to Halifax, Nova Scotia, to serve as aide-de-camp to Colonel Edward Cornwallis (uncle of Lord Charles Cornwallis of Yorktown fame).
-During this time, he met young Elizabeth Phillips.
+During this period, he met the young Elizabeth Phillips.
 The young officer was smitten and determined to marry her.

 In January 1754, Horatio returned to London, hoping to improve his situation.
-But when that did not pan out, he returned to the New World, Maryland specifically, where he was able to purchase a captain’s commission.
-The captaincy gave him the income and status he needed, so in October 1754, he returned to Nova Scotia and wed Elizabeth, who bore him a son.
+But when that did not work out, he went back to the New World, specifically Maryland, where he was able to buy a captain’s commission.
+The captaincy provided him with the income and status he needed, so in October 1754, he returned to Nova Scotia and married Elizabeth, who bore him a son.

-During the French and Indian War, young Captain Gates joined his new company in Maryland in March 1755, as it was preparing to join General Edward Braddock’s ill-fated expedition against the French and Indians.
+During the French and Indian War, young Captain Gates joined his new company in Maryland in March 1755, as it prepared to join General Edward Braddock’s ill-fated expedition against the French and Indians.

-You can read of Braddock in, Road of Destruction:
+You can read about Braddock in Road of Destruction:

 https://yankeedoodlespies.blogspot.com/2017/07/things-road-of-destruction.html

-Along for the march into the mountains and forests of the western frontier were such future notables as George Washington, Charles Lee, Thomas Gage, and Daniel Morgan.
+Along for the march into the mountains and forests of the western frontier were future notables such as George Washington, Charles Lee, Thomas Gage, and Daniel Morgan.
 During Braddock’s defeat at the Monongahela River in July 1755, Horatio was severely wounded – he took a musket ball in the chest.
 His wound took a long time to heal.
-When he did return to active service, it was to garrison duty along the New York’s Mohawk River.
-Elizabeth lived in New York City during this time.
+When he did return to active service, it was for garrison duty along New York’s Mohawk River.
+Elizabeth was living in New York City during this period.

-By 1761, Gates was a major who had become an expert in military administration and an experienced leader of men in battle.
-Yet without a war to speed things along, advancement in the British Army required money and influence.
-The maid’s son quickly realized his social status would preclude further promotion.
-So, he sold his commission in 1769 and sailed back to America.
+By 1761, Gates was a major who had become skilled in military administration and a seasoned leader in battle.
+However, without a war to accelerate progress, advancement in the British Army depended on money and influence.
+The maid’s son quickly understood that his social status would limit any further promotion.
+Therefore, he sold his commission in 1769 and returned to America.

 With a Little Help from My Friends